, Ph. D.

-Role of glucocorticoids in behavioral and physiological regulation, including depression, diabetes, and obesity.
+Role of glucocorticoids in behavioral and physiological regulation, including depression, anxiety, diabetes, and obesity.

 Research in my laboratory focuses on the neural effects of glucocorticoid steroids from the adrenal cortex, in order to understand communication between the brain and the rest of the body.
 Glucocorticoids are necessary for survival, and have a variety of effects to increase blood glucose, increase blood pressure, limit immune system reactivity, enhance appetite, and influence cognition and mood.
 Glucocorticoid secretion is ultimately controlled by the brain, via a classic hypothalamic-anterior pituitary neuroendocrine axis that responds to stress and circadian cues.
 The best-characterized neural action of glucocorticoids is negative feedback, whereby glucocorticoids control their own secretion by inhibiting the hypothalamic factors stimulating glucocorticoid release.
 Appropriate feedback inhibition is the main mechanism preventing deleterious effects from glucocorticoid deficiency (hypoglycemia, cardiovascular collapse, autoimmunity) or glucocorticoid excess (diabetes, hypertension, immune suppression, cognitive and emotional disturbances).
 We employ integrative approaches spanning molecular biology, physiology, and behavioral monitoring to test the hypothesis that alterations in the CNS actions of glucocorticoids contribute to metabolic and mental health disorders.
 Using mouse models, we analyze changes in hormones, metabolites, behavior, and neuronal gene expression to define the neural mechanisms for, and the impacts of, abnormal glucocorticoid levels.